Where to Stream Your Favorite Hollywood Ballet Flicks

 Center Stage

 Ahh, Center Stage.
 This quintessential teen classic follows Jody Sawyer (former San Francisco Ballet dancer Amanda Schull) and her friends at New York City's American Ballet Academy as they try to achieve their professional dance dreams.
-Former American Ballet Theatre dancers Ethan Stiefel and Sascha Radetsky co-star, which means there's tons of spectacular dancing.
+Former American Ballet Theatre dancers Ethan Stiefel and Sascha Radetsky co-star, resulting in tons of spectacular dancing.
 (Who can forget that last dance to Jamiroquoi's "Canned Heat"?).

 Where to stream: Hulu (subscription required), Amazon Prime ($2.99), Vudu ( $2.99), YouTube Movies ($3.99), iTunes ($3.99), Google Play ($3.99)